sergey-raevskiy/xlay/README.md

 # Overall board record structure
 ![image](https://github.com/sergey-raevskiy/xlay/assets/3956978/79cb89f3-ea6c-41bd-879c-d550b70e9ec2)

+NOTE: The number of connections (M) is determined as number of objects of type THT_PAD or SMD_PAD.
+In other words, connection record are skipped for non-pad objects.

 # LAY file specific data types
 It seems that Sprint Layout is written in Delphi.
 This may be the reason that LAY files use some uncommon data types: